UBC Gunn IMS Needling Review

 In-Person Practical Sessions

-Course attendees have the option to join one or both of the in-person Certification Course weekends (Part 2, Part 3 or Part 2 AND 3) and review the needling techniques for the muscles taught in the certification program as per the selected weekend, i.e., Part 2 muscles will be reviewed on the Part 2 weekends, Part 3 muscles will be reviewed on the Part 3 weekends.
+Course attendees have the option to join Level 1, Level 2 AND/OR Level 3 of the in-person Credentialling/Certification Course weekends and review the needling techniques for the muscles taught in the program as per the selected weekend, i.e., Level 1 muscles will be reviewed on the Level 1 weekends, Level 2 muscles will be reviewed on the Level 2 weekends, Level 3 muscles will be reviewed on the Level 3 weekends.

-Both Parts 2 and 3 are both two-day in-person courses.
+Level 1, Level 2 and Level 3 are all two-day in-person courses.

 Course fees include: